-The course will recruit 25-30 trainees per year from Ghana and 5 PhD students from the Amsterdam UMC, University of Amsterdam.
-Trainees will be chosen from the application pool with the aim to create a diverse group with a mix of backgrounds including faculty members, postdocs, PhD students, physician postgraduates with research ambitions.
+The course will recruit 25-30 trainees per year from Ghana and 5 PhD students from Amsterdam UMC.
+Trainees will be chosen from the application pool with the aim to create a diverse group with a mix of backgrounds including PhD students, postdocs, physician postgraduates or faculty members with research ambitions.
 Students from Ghana and Amsterdam are expected to attend in person, assuming that there are no COVID pandemic travel restrictions.